Sobhangh/IDP-Z3/docs/zettlr/slow copy.md

     * still, copying it is surprisingly slow
 * is the data structure incorrect somehow ?

-Differences between 0.4.1 and master:
+Differences between 0.4.1 and main:
 * 0.4.1 does not do deepcopy of formula, but copies a node whenever it changes
-* 0.4.1 does not update every conjuncts if one is false.  master does, to correctly compute relevance
+* 0.4.1 does not update every conjuncts if one is false.  main does, to correctly compute relevance

 Possible solutions:
 * use [ujson](https://stackoverflow.com/questions/24756712/deepcopy-is-extremely-slow) to copy, or [pickle](https://gist.github.com/justinfx/3174062) ?? → 10 times faster ?